TommyLe3825/Operator-Overloading-/README.md

-# Operator-Overloading-Sololearn
+# Operator-Overloading

-You are creating a program for a Bank to manage Accounts.
+You are creating a Sololearn program for a Bank to manage Accounts.

 The given code declares an Account class which has a balance and interest members.